Warren8824/RiversideHomeLab/documentation/environment-setup.md

 In VM Settings:
 - Add NATSwitch
-- All of Step 2a can be complete using the [Create DC VM](../env-build-scripts/02CreateDCVM_Host.ps1) script.
+- Automate step 2a: [Create DC VM](../env-build-scripts/02CreateDCVM_Host.ps1) script.

 #### Step 2b:

 Manually Add network cards to the private switches to the VM using Hyper V settings - `MAN-SW01`, `LEE-SW01`, `LIV-SW01`, `HUL-SW01`

 - Right Click DC01 in Hyper V Manager > Settings
 - Add Hardware > Network Adapter > Click Add
 - Select each of the private switches from the virtual switch dropdown and click apply